 Brașov, a charming medieval city in Transylvania, is known for its Gothic-style Black Church, lively town square, and old city walls.
 The city is also a gateway to nearby attractions like Bran Castle and the ski resort of Poiana Brașov.

-Travel Time: Traveling from Bucharest to Brașov takes about 2.5 hours by car or train.
+Travel Time: About 2.5 hours by car or train

 Travel Tip: Explore the old town on foot, and consider a side trip to Bran Castle, often associated with the Dracula legend.